QLe13/CatPaws/docs/index.md

 6. Do teachers have entirely separate accounts?
 7. Are teachers able to enroll students in their classes?
 Where would that happen?
 8. Are there any other requirements that will need to be edited?

+# Issues

+1. Cannot do drop downs for our documentation.
+It is some issue where either Github Pages or Cayman Jekyll theme doesn't translate the html formatting well.